GAN Inversion: A Survey: Applications

 \section{Applications}

-Finding an accurate solution to the inversion problem allows us to match the target image without losing downstream editing capabilities.
-GAN inversion does not require task-specific dense-labeled datasets and can be applied to many tasks such as image manipulation, image interpolation, image restoration, style transfer, novel-view synthesis and even adversarial defense, as shown in Figure~\ref{fig:application}.
-In addition to common applications in image processing, in the last few months, GAN inversion techniques have been widely introduced to many other tasks, such as 3D reconstruction~\cite{pan2020gan2shape,zhang2021unsupervised}, image understanding~\cite{Tritrong2021RepurposeGAN,abdal2021labels4free}, multimodal learning~\cite{bau2021paint,xia2021tedigan,xia2021open,patashnik2021styleclip,wang2021cigan}, and medical imaging~\cite{ren2021medical,liu2020manipulating,fetty2020latent,daroach2021high}, which shows its versatility for various tasks and increasing attentions from the greater research community.
+Finding an accurate solution to the inversion problem allows us to match the target image without compromising the editing capabilities in the downstream tasks.
+GAN inversion does not require task-specific dense-labeled datasets and can be applied to many tasks such as image manipulation, image interpolation, image restoration, style transfer, novel-view synthesis, and even adversarial defense.
+In addition to the common image editing applications, in the last few months, GAN inversion techniques have been widely introduced to many other tasks, such as 3D reconstruction~\cite{pan2020gan2shape,zhang2021unsupervised}, image understanding~\cite{Tritrong2021RepurposeGAN,abdal2021labels4free}, multimodal learning~\cite{xia2021tedigan,xia2021open,patashnik2021styleclip,wang2021cigan}, and medical imaging~\cite{ren2021medical,fetty2020latent,daroach2021high}, which shows its versatility for different tasks and strength to benefit a larger research community.